AstraLuma/velour/src/core/index.rst

         Errors if the document doesn't exist.
 Should error if the document is a tombstone.

+        :raises: Missing: 404
+        :raises: Deleted: Tombstone

     .. py:function:: attempt_put(doc: Document)

         Attempt to create or update a document (based on if the Document is new or the result of a query).
 Errors if there's a conflict.

+        :raises: Conflict: Revision to update is out of date

     .. py:function:: attempt_delete(doc: Document)

         Attempt to delete a document.
 Errors if there's a conflict.

+        :raises: Conflict: Revision to update is out of date
+        :raises: Missing: 404

     .. py:function:: mutate_document(doc: str|Document)

         Perform a retryable mutation.
 Unlike :py:func:`attempt_put`, this will handle conflicts.

         The exact form of this is highly variable based on the target environment--JavaScript might use a callback, Python might use ``for`` loops or decorators, Ruby might use blocks and ``do``.

+        :raises: Missing: If given a document ID, and the document doesn't exist
+        :raises: Deleted: If a tombstone is found in the process

     .. py:function:: list_all_docs() -> list[Document]